zjshi/gt-pro/README.md

-# GT-Pro
+# GT-Pro - the GenoTyper for PROkaryotes

 lightweight and rapid tool for prokaryotes genotyping in metagenomes

 Rationale:
 Large public databases of genome and metagenome sequences contain a wealth of information on the population structure of many microbes.
 For some well-studied environments, like the human gut, these data should be sufficient to build high resolution maps of genomic variation for common species.
 Maps of genome variation can in turn be used to identify core-genome regions and common SNPs within the core-genome.

-Based on these maps of genomic variation, it should be possible to design a lightweight method to scan new short-read datasets, and genotype the populations.
+Based on these maps of genomic variation, we design a lightweight method to scan new short-read datasets, and genotype the populations.

 ## Dependencies